 Additionally, her explorations of long-form storytelling have yielded critically acclaimed results.
 As an executive producer and director on Issa Rae’s breakout HBO series Insecure, Matsoukas made her first foray into scripted television.
 The show has been widely applauded for its cultural relevance and ability to garner mainstream appeal while still giving an authentic, positive, all-encompassing voice to the stories of women of color.

-Between directorial stints with Insecure, Matsoukas also became involved with Netflix’s Aziz Ansari-featured series Master of None.
+Between directorial stints with Insecure, Matsoukas also became involved with Netflix’s Aziz Ansari-featured series, Master of None.
 The director brought her nuanced point of view to several season two episodes, including the Emmy Award-winning “Thanksgiving” installment, written by Lena Waithe.
-Melina’s sharp eye and talent for normalizing the narratives of the traditionally “othered” combined with Lena’s poignant yet humorous writing to create a sensitive, understated portrayal of black queerness, and LGBTQIA relationships.
+Melina’s sharp eye and talent for normalizing the narratives of the traditionally “othered” combined with Lena’s poignant yet humorous writing create a sensitive, understated portrayal of black queerness and LGBTQIA relationships.

-In 2019, her feature film debut Queen & Slim, written by Lena Waithe, premiered over the Thanksgiving weekend and earned her a DGA nomination in the First-Time Feature Film category.
-This same year, she received the American Film Institute’s 29th Franklin J. Schaffner Alumni Medal, given that she graduated from the Conservatory with a Masters of Fine Arts in Cinematography.
+Her feature film debut Queen & Slim, written by Lena Waithe, premiered over the Thanksgiving weekend in 2019 and earned her a DGA nomination in the First-Time Feature Film category.
+That same year, she received the American Film Institute’s 29th Franklin J. Schaffner Alumni Medal, given that she graduated from the Conservatory with a Masters of Fine Arts in Cinematography.